 GreedFall: The Dying World Guide – Builds, Combat, and Questing

-If you searched for GreedFall: The Dying World expecting an item, DLC zone, or hidden quest inside the original GreedFall, the key clarification is simple: this is a separate follow-up game, not a late-game unlock in the first title.
-It is also commonly called GreedFall 2: The Dying World in fan spaces, while official material uses GreedFall: The Dying World.
-That naming mismatch matters mostly for search terms; it does not point to two different games.
+If you searched GreedFall: The Dying World expecting an item, DLC zone, or hidden quest inside the original GreedFall, here is the clarification you need first: this is a separate game, not a late-game unlock in the first title.
+It is GreedFall 2: The Dying World, a prequel set roughly three years before the original.
+You do not reach it by progressing through GreedFall — you start it as its own game.

 Advertisement